-18.7 Filtering on VLAN
+17.8 Filtering on VLAN

-The Solarflare adapters identified below are not able to filter TCP and UDP streams by VLAN-ID.
+Solarflare adapters are not able to filter TCP and UDP streams by VLAN-ID when configured with low-latency or capture-packed-stream firmware variants.

-- Solarflare SFN5000 or SFN6000 series - Solarflare SFN7000 or SFN8000 series with low-latency or capture-packedstream firmware variants

-On these adapters the VLAN specification is ignored for capture, but is used for the purposes of joining multicast groups (join_streams).
+The VLAN specification is ignored for capture, but is used for the purposes of joining multicast groups (join_streams).

-The Solarflare adapters identified below are able to filter TCP and UDP streams by VLAN-ID.
+Solarflare adapters configured to use the full-feature firmware variant are able to filter TCP and UDP streams by VLAN-ID.